-H1.1 2019 ADC has given the Parish an allocation of 70 houses.
+H1.1 2019 ADC Policy H SP1 has given the Parish an allocation of at least 70 houses which the Parish accepts will need to be delivered through the NP process.
 25 units have been granted planning permission in 2019 at Nyton Nursery and can be counted towards the allocation.
-Therefore, with the two additional sites allocated by this policy the Parish will have exceeded its allocation by 47 units and increase of 67%.
+Therefore, with the two additional sites allocated by this policy the Parish will have exceeded its allocation by 47 units an increase of 67%.

-H1.2 2019 A percentage of housing delivered by both sites will be expected to be delivered through the Aldingbourne, Barnham and Eastergate CLT.
+H1.2 2019 A percentage of housing delivered by both sites will be expected to be delivered through the Aldingbourne, Barnham and Eastergate Community Land Trust.

-Policy H1 Quality of Design
+Policy H1 Quality of Design - DELETED - See ADC Policy D SP1